gipo355/its_wdfs/english/20240129/test/test.md

 In addition to that, users of HappyFood also publish recepies and tips on how to eat healthy.

-A ranking system with stars is avaliable for each recepie, so that users can easily find the best recepies.
+A ranking system with stars is available for each recepie, so that users can easily find the best recepies.

 To promote social interaction, connections and avoid dispersion, HappyFood will